Tripods and Accessories

 When traveling with your gear, it is important to make sure it is well protected.
 The Think Tank camera bag is well designed to keep your gear secure.
 It is also the right size so that you can carry it on most flights.
 But if you do have to check it at the gate - then at least you've done what you can to protect it!

-Kata Backpacks are different from the rest.
+Manfrotto (Previously Kata) Backpacks are different from the rest.
 They are rugged and well thought out in terms of how you store your gear.
-I've used them for years, and I've even check them in on international flights.
+I've used them for years, and I've even checked them in on international flights.
+They fit as carry-on for WOW airlines (You pay a luggage feee, but you get to bring them on the plane with you).

 USB power packs are getting better and better.
 This EasyAcc stores 20,000 mAh of power - which can charge an iPhone 7 5-6 times.
 You also want to get the wall charger unit (extra) because it provides two charging cables so you can charge the unit twice as fast.